syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Filtering.md

 ![](Filtering_images/Filtering_img23.png)

 ### Stacked header filtering
-To filter the stacked header column, [EnableStackedColumnFilterIcon](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridExcelFilter~EnableStackedColumnFilterIcon.html#)property can be used.
+To filter the stacked header column, [EnableStackedColumnFilterIcon](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridExcelFilter~EnableStackedColumnFilterIcon.html#) property can be used.
 To know about the Stacked Headers, refer [this](http://help.syncfusion.com/windowsforms/gridgrouping/grid-layout#stacked-headers) section.
 The stacked header column will show the filter dialog box for specified column in the [GridStackedHeaderDescriptor](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridStackedHeaderDescriptor.html#).
 The following example shows the filter is enabled for stacked header in which filter dialog box will be shown for `ID` column.
 {% tabs %}